thisisevilevil/evilevil365/_drafts/2024-04-08-UpdateDriversBIOS-DellCommandUpdate.md

 ### Deploying update policies
 Let's go and create a new configuration profile.
 Select "Windows 10 and later" -> Templates -> Imported administratives templates (preview).
 Let's give the policy a nice name like "Dell Command Update Settings".
 Then hit next.
 Then you should be able to see the Dell folder with all the Dell Command | Update settings.

 All the settings we are looking for, is placed under the folder "Update Settings".
-To configure your Dell Command | Update Policy adjust the following:
+Lets configure our Dell Command | Update Policy to adjust the following:
 1. "What do when updates are found": Set this to "Enabled" and to "Download and install updates (Notify after complete)
 2. "Update Settings": Set the "Update Interval to "Weekly".
 "Time of day" to 1PM, and then "Day of the week" to "Monday" (If you set it to "Automatic" it will trigger every 3 days)
 3. "System Restart deferral": "Enabled" and set it to 24 hours.
 Then assign 3 deferrals (This gives the user 24 hours to perform a reboot after updates are installed.
 They can defer up to 3 times)